- Related links

 - repairing or preventing damage caused by erosion; and

-Home composting yard materials and certain food scraps at home, Wisconsin residents can make their own compost for garden and landscape projects while reducing costs for off-site composting or disposal.
+By composting yard waste and certain food scraps at home, Wisconsin residents can make their own compost for garden and landscape projects while reducing costs for off-site composting or disposal.

-Home composting can be done in bins or in a heap; however, bins are a better way to manage the materials.
+Home composters can make compost in bins or in a heap, though bins are generally a better way to manage the materials.
 There are a number of home composting containers available commercially, and it is also fairly simple to create your own.
-Your community may also offer composting bins at special sales.
-For more information on different types of home composting equipment, see the DNR brochure Home Composting: The Complete Composter .
-If you do not include food scraps in your compost, you may not need a specialized container.
+The DNR's home composting brochure provides all the information you'll need to get started and tips for experienced composters who want to improve their composting systems.

-DNR does not regulate small-scale, home composting operations of less than 50 cubic yards.
-All composting should be done in a nuisance-free and environmentally sound manner, however.
-This includes minimizing odors, not attracting excessive numbers of rodents and other pests, and not siting compost piles in wetlands or other sensitive areas.
+There are no current state regulations on small-scale, home composting operations of fewer than 50 cubic yards, but all composting should be done in a nuisance-free and environmentally sound manner.
+This includes minimizing odors, not attracting excessive numbers of pests and not placing compost piles in wetlands or other sensitive areas.
 Check with your community to find out if any local regulations apply.

-Certain food scraps can also be easily composted with yard materials at home.
-Be sure to follow recommendations on what types of food scraps can be composted in order to prevent odors and avoid attracting animals and other pests.
+Along with yard materials, certain food scraps can also be easily composted at home.
+Be sure to follow recommendations on what types of food scraps can be composted at home in order to prevent odors and avoid attracting animals and other pests.

 |What to compost||What not to compost|